lai2301/cloudflaremon/README.md

 This is a **push-based** monitoring system:

-1. Internal services run a lightweight heartbeat client (provided in `examples/`)
+1. Internal services run a lightweight heartbeat client (provided in `heartbeat-clients`)
 2. The client periodically sends a POST request to the Cloudflare Worker
 3. The worker receives and logs the heartbeat in Cloudflare KV storage
 4. A scheduled task checks for "stale" heartbeats (services that stopped reporting)